Absences and Attendance

 Newsletters are sent to parents by email fortnightly on Friday with items of information about school events, community news and children's contributions.
 These newsletters are an important link between home and school.
 They are available on this website or a hard copy can be collected from the school office.
 SEE NEWSLETTERS HERE

-Class and individual photos are taken each year in June.
+Class and individual photos are taken each year in June by Photo Life.

 Reporting to Parents

-Familiarise your child with road safety.
+Please familiarise your child with road safety.
 Be sure your child knows how to behave on the roads - particularly how to use the pedestrian crossings between home and school.
 Please encourage your child to check before walking onto a Pedestrian crossing.
 If you bring or collect children by car, do not park outside the school entrances.
 Road patrols must have uninterrupted vision.
 The Mokoia Road car park has a drop off zone for children to safely exit from cars.
-There is no provision for parents to park on the school grounds.
+There is no provision for parents to park on the school grounds for drop off or pick up of children.

 From time to time, books belonging to the school find their way into homes.
 Apart from library books, which we encourage children to take home, all other books belonging to the school should be returned.
 Parents' help with this would be appreciated.